0%

 "

-Some of my best work has come from projects where I didn't have time to be perfectionist—where deadlines forced me to just get something done rather than making it perfect.
-Those experiences taught me that "good enough" work that actually gets completed is infinitely more valuable than perfect work that never sees the light of day.
+Some of my best work has come from situations where I did not have time to be a perfectionist.
+Where a deadline forced me to just get something done instead of making it perfect.
+Those moments taught me that completed work that is good enough is infinitely more valuable than perfect work that never leaves my head.

 🎯

-The goal isn't to eliminate perfectionism entirely—high standards can be valuable when they're realistic.
-The goal is to prevent perfectionism from becoming a barrier to action.
-To learn the difference between excellence and perfection, between high standards and impossible standards.
+The goal is not to kill perfectionism entirely.
+High standards are useful when they are realistic.
+The goal is to stop perfectionism from being a barrier to action.
+To know the difference between excellence and perfection.
+Between standards that push you forward and standards that keep you frozen.